 This is what his friend Sadie Gomez ’22 said when asked to describe Shanti.
 But while Shanti’s presence might be understated, there’s an entire world beneath the surface.
-Though I first met Shanti at the beginning of this school year at a meeting for The Indicator, for which he served as one of the editors-in-chief this year, I had only gotten the opportunity to speak with him briefly or in passing until I sat down to interview him for this profile.
+Though I first met Shanti at the beginning of this school year at a meeting for The Indicator, for which he served as one of the editors-in-chief, I had only gotten the opportunity to speak with him briefly or in passing until I sat down to interview him for this profile.
 Shanti has always been an enigma to me.
-My first impression of him was that he seemed introspective yet laid back, but after reading his poetry for the first time shortly after, I knew there had to be much more.
+My first impression of him was that he seemed introspective, yet fairly simple and laid back — but after reading his poetry for the first time shortly after, I knew there had to be much more.
 Reading Shanti’s poetry leaves you contemplating and wanting more.
 The way he manipulates language and thought, merging the real and the hypothetical, simply enthralls you.

 Beyond praising his intelligence, Shanti’s friends spoke of how genuine and supportive he is.
 Lanni told me that they can always count on seeing Shanti in the audience during their every Choral Society concert.
 Amira Reyad ’22, who got to know Shanti when they both attended Calculus office hours religiously their freshman year, told me that even though Shanti was sick the day of her thesis defense — and it covered a subject he wasn’t especially fond of — he not only attended it, but was also actively engaged.
 Gomez remarked that Shanti will quite regularly “bring up something incredibly specific that you said a month ago, quoted verbatim, that you don’t even remember saying.”